unpoller/unpoller/integrations/influxunifi/examples/MANUAL.md

         Detection System data.
 IDS and IPS are the same data set.
 This is off by default because most controllers do not have this enabled.
 It also creates a lot of new metrics from controllers with a lot of IDS entries.
+        IDS data does not contain metrics, so this doesn't work with Prometheus.

     reauthenticate         default: false
         Setting this parameter to true will make UniFi Poller send a new login